-Defense Division, providing satellite communication products and solutions to defense and homeland security organizations worldwide as well as Satcom-on-the-move solutions to various industries including avionics.
+Mobility Division, providing satellite communication products and solutions to defense and homeland security organizations worldwide as well as Satcom-on-the-move solutions to various industries including avionics.
 Wavestream provides high-power SSPAs mainly to system integrators that serve various defense and homeland security agencies and to the avionics industry.
-Wavestream is an independent designer and manufacturer of SSPAs and BUCS for mission-critical satellite communications worldwide.
-Representative customers of Wavestream include General Dynamics, TCS, L-3, Globecomm, Honeywell, Cobham and Harris.
+Wavestream is an independent designer and manufacturer of SSPAs and BUCs for mission-critical satellite communications worldwide.
+Representative customers of Wavestream include General Dynamics, TCS, L-3, Honeywell, Tecom and Astronics AeroSat Corporation, or AeroSat.
 Wavestream's patented leading-edge spatial power combining technology enables higher output power from smaller packages with greater efficiency, reliability and lower cost than other existing technologies in high frequency bands like Ka.
 Wavestream provides product solutions for multiple applications targeting defense, commercial and broadcast satellite communications systems.
+In addition, we provide Raysat low profile antennas for various military and commercial applications such as homeland security, emergency response and trains.
+Typical customers include various military and special forces, directly or through integrators.
+We also provide On-The-Pause terminals such as Satrooper, our manpack solution that are quick deploy terminals for broadband communications.
+We also provide UAV terminals that provide beyond line of sight (BOS) communications to different size UAVs.
+Our typical customers are various platform manufactures.

-Services Division, comprised of our service businesses in Peru & Colombia, or Gilat Peru & Colombia, offering rural telephony and Internet access solutions and operating these networks through our subsidiaries there.
+Services Division, comprised of our service businesses in Peru and Colombia, or Gilat Peru & Colombia, offering rural telephony, data transmission and Internet access solutions and operating these networks through our subsidiaries there.
 These services are primarily telephony, Internet access and data services for rural areas under projects that are subsidized by governmental entities.
 In Peru we also provide Internet and data services to public institutions and to the private sector, generally awarded by means of public bids.

-In the year ended December 31, 2013, we derived approximately 60% of our revenues from our Commercial Division, approximately 21% from our Defense Division and approximately 19% of our revenues from our Services Division.
+In the year ended December 31, 2014, we derived approximately 55% of our revenues from our Commercial Division, approximately 23% from our Mobility Division and approximately 23% of our revenues from our Services Division.

 We have diversified revenue streams that result from both sales of equipment and services.
-In the year ended December 31, 2013, approximately 57% of our revenues were derived from equipment sales and 43% from services.
-Our enterprise service revenues are typically derived from long-term contracts of three to six years, which provide stability and visibility into future revenues.
-During the same period, we derived 39% of our revenues from Asia and Asia Pacific, 36% from Latin America, 11% from North America, 10% from Europe and 4% from Africa.
-As of December 31, 2013, we had a backlog of \$228 million for equipment and multi-year service contracts.
+In the year ended December 31, 2014, approximately 67% of our revenues were derived from equipment sales and 33% from services.
+During the same period, we derived 47% from Latin America, 22% of our revenues from Asia and Asia Pacific, 18% from North America, 7% from Europe and 6% from Africa.
+As of December 31, 2014, we had a backlog of \$174 million for equipment and multi-year service contracts.

-Industry Overview
+Industry Overviev